Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 If we encounter any form of abusive use, we will block the offending account.

-Whenever you are debugging issues with SSH, run the SSH client (ssh(1)) with the -v option that turns on verbose logging.
+Whenever you are debugging issues with SSH, run the SSH client (ssh(1)) with the -v option, which turns on verbose logging, followed by the original arguments.
 It will print which keys were tried, full identification of the remote machine and other useful details.

 Configuration of $PS1